MRRazvi/blockchain-development/guides/BLOCKCHAIN.md

 # Blockchain
 This guide to aim to be a complete reference to understand blockchain on core level and how to build your own.

+## Before You Begin
+- What is blockchain?
+- Difference between blockchain and web 3.0?
+- Bitcoin is not a blockchain?
+- Why are you learning blockchain?

 ## Prerequisites
 - Cryptography
   - Encryption